Grapes - French Hybrid

 Vignoles

-Vignoles, also known as Ravat, Ravat Blanc or Ravat 51, is a French-American hybrid between Pinto Noir and a Seibel hybrid.
+Vignoles, also known as Ravat, Ravat Blanc or Ravat 51, is a French-American hybrid cross between Pinot Noir and a Seibel hybrid.
 This variety typically yields small, compact clusters and may acquire botrytis also known as noble rot- a mold praised in producing delicious late harvest and ice wines.
 This sweet wine is a perfect match for desserts and has a complex, apricot flavor as well as a glimmer of honey.

 This list is in progress...

-© 2006 Finger Lakes Wine Society
+© 2006-2021 Finger Lakes Wine Society - All rights reserved.